rahul-singh04/tmdb-app/README.md

 Used React router for navigation also used context api to store information regarding a list of top trending movies.

 Also added pagination allowing user to browse through movies.

+Created Modal for the login function using ReactDom's create Portal method